pbtrader/etch_a_sketch/README.md

 Creating an "etch-a-sketch" with HTML/CSS and Javascript.
 The squares of the grid are colored in when the mouse moves over them.
+Use the 'Reset' button to clear the grid.